gar2000b/discovery-workbench/README.md

 Let's say you have a workflow/project where you have a collection of microservices + supporting infrastructure that you would like to spin up locally for testing purposes say.
 This very quickly becomes a tedious task to manage and orchestrate manually.

-The aim of this tool is to have a workspace with your project topology laid out and configured (as shown in pic above) that can be saved and shared among all members of your team.
+The initial aim of this tool is to have a workspace with your project topology laid out and configured (as shown in pic above) that can be saved and shared among all members of your team.
 It keeps everything in one place where you simply have to click a button to spin up and run all your services and any supporting scripts you may have.

 ## To Run